deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Feature stores are data sources that provide access to stored features.
 The two most common use cases for feature stores are:

 * Accessing via WFS
-* Provides data for vector layers in the WMS
+* Providing of data for vector layers in the WMS

 The remainder of this chapter describes some relevant terms and the feature store configuration files in detail.
 You can access this configuration level by clicking on the ``feature stores`` link in the administration console.
 The configuration files have to be created or edited in the ``datasources/feature/`` directory of the deegree workspace.